safiyah-asif/Study_Planner_Assisstant/README.md

 A Streamlit app that generates a personalized study schedule based on your goals, topics, and available study hours.

+# Features
+Set Your Goal: Enter your academic goal (e.g., "Prepare for Data Structures Midterm").
+Add Topics: Add multiple topics with difficulty levels (1–5) dynamically.
+Set Study Hours: Specify available study hours for each day of the week.
+Generate Schedule: Get a clear, structured study plan with time allocated per topic and revision sessions for difficult topics.

 ---

 ## 🛠 Installation